When should my child stop taking naps?

 You can start by scheduling a free 15-minute consultation with Dr. Vyas here.
-During the call, your information will be reviewed and based on the details given in the call, a sleep package (anything from a simple 1 hour consult to a fully supported deluxe sleepless in Nola package) will be recommended that will help your family the most.
+During the call, your information will be reviewed and based on the details given in the call, a sleep package will be recommended that will help your family the most.
 On the same day as your phone call, you will be directed to a website to complete the disclaimer paperwork.
 After completion of the form, you will receive an email with all the available packages discussed and a method to schedule the consult that was recommended.
 You will also complete disclaimer paperwork, a sleep questionnaire as well as make payment in full.
 Then the real work begins.
 After the consultation, you will start to follow the rules outlined by Dr. Vyas in order to get your child sleeping and eating better.
-You will get multiple follow up emails as early as the day of your appointment with useful information as well as weekly email for a period of up to 6 weeks for most packages.
-You will have access to Dr. Vyas via email, depending on your package type.
-If you have questions on what is included, refer to the services section here or contact firstname.lastname@example.org.
+You will get multiple follow up emails as early as the day of your appointment with useful information.
+If you have questions on what is included, refer to the services section here or contact email@example.com.

 Is my purchase secure and guaranteed?